cj2001/cj2001/README.md

 My major professional interests and some areas I have worked on while at GitHub:

 - General machine learning and data science
+  - See my invited talk [A Machine Learning Win at Github ...and So Can You!](https://youtu.be/9FeQjHzrU7M) at ML4All, 2018 in Portland, OR
 - Graph analytics (I love [Neo4j](https://neo4j.com/)), including ML on graphs
+  - See my invited talk on [GitHub and Deep Learning on Graphs of Code](https://youtu.be/-5lhnusF0CA) at the Data Innovation Summit, 2019 in Stockholm, Sweden
 - Natural language processing
 - Python, SQL, Spark, R (I am just learning that one)
 - Various cloud environments, most notably AWS and Azure